ECB poised for another big rate hike as inflation soars

 Concerned that sky-high inflation is getting increasingly entrenched, policymakers are scrambling to keep a lid on the bloc's most damaging bout of price growth in nearly half a century as it eats up household savings and weighs on business output.

-Ultimately, the choice will be between a 50 and a 75 basis point increase in the zero percent deposit rate.
+Ultimately, the choice will be between a 50 and a 75 basis point increase in the zero percent deposit rate, with expectations now leaning towards a bigger increase but not with full conviction.

-The latter would be the biggest ever hike of the ECB's benchmark rate, but regardless of the outcome the bank's direction of travel will be clear.
+The larger move would be the biggest ever increase of the ECB's benchmark rate, but regardless of the outcome the bank's direction of travel will be clear.

-More hikes are factored in for coming months as price pressures already expected to usher in a winter recession consistently exceed even the most pessimistic forecasts.
+More hikes are factored in for coming months as price pressures are consistently exceeding even the most pessimistic forecasts.

-Buoyed by hawkish comments from conservative policymakers, markets have now nearly priced in a 75 basis point hike.
+Buoyed by hawkish comments from conservative policymakers, markets now see a more than 80% chance of a 75 basis point hike.
 A slim majority of economists polled by Reuters are also predicting the larger increase.

-"We think it is a very close call, with good arguments on each side, but ultimately think those advocating for a larger hike will prevail as September offers the best opportunity to send a clear signal of determination," Morgan Stanley economist Jens Eisenschmidt said.
+"With the hawks continuing to hold the upper hand, we think the ECB will deliver a 75 basis point increase," BNP Paribas economist Paul Hollingsworth said.
+"We now expect a more front-loaded tightening cycle that takes the deposit rate up to a terminal rate of 2% by the end of the first quarter."

 The decision also encapsulates a policy dilemma.

-Updates to ECB forecasts are certain to show sharply higher inflation and significantly weaker economic growth.
+Updates to ECB forecasts are certain to show sharply higher inflation but significantly weaker economic growth.

 Sky-high energy prices will sap purchasing power and almost certainly plunge the bloc into a recession that could be exacerbated by an aggressive ECB, especially with borrowing costs rising for governments as they try to help those most affected.